appreciated/demo-helper-view/README.md

-# MyComponent Add-on for Vaadin 8
+# demo-helper Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+demo-helper is a UI component add-on for Vaadin 8 to assist you in creating visually appealing demos including code examples in a short amount of time.

 ## Online demo